Linnaeus's two-toed sloth

-Linnaeus's two-toed sloth (Choloepus didactylus), also known as the southern two-toed sloth, unau, or Linne's two-toed sloth is a species of sloth from South America, found in Venezuela, the Guyanas, Colombia, Ecuador, Peru, and Brazil north of the Amazon River.
+Linnaeus's two-toed sloth (Choloepus didactylus), also known as the southern two-toed sloth, unau, or Linne's two-toed sloth is a species of sloth from South America, found in Venezuela, Suriname, Guyana, French Guiana, Colombia, Ecuador, Peru, and Brazil north of the Amazon River.
 There is now evidence suggesting the species' range expands into Bolivia.
+It's the largest extant sloth species.

+Description

+Males and females are the same size, growing to lengths of approximately 53 to 89 cm (21 to 35 in), not including the length of the tail, and weigh approximately 4 to 11 kg (9 to 24 lb).
+Their fur color ranges from a brownish yellow to a pale tone of brown, however, in the wild their fur sometimes has a green hue from algae that grows on their fur during the rainy season.
+Their belly fur is slightly lighter in color than the body and they have no undercoat.
+The belly hair is parted along the midline and flows towards the animals back (spine), the opposite direction that fur flows on most other mammals.
+Young sloths tend to have softer and darker fur than adults.

 Phylogeny

 Sloths belong to the order Pilosa, which also includes anteaters.
 They belong to the super order Xenarthra, which includes the Cingulata.
 Xenarthra are edentate or toothless.
 They lack incisors and have a large reduction in number of teeth with only four to five sets remaining including canines.

 Modern sloths are divided into two families based on the number of toes on their front feet, Choloepodidae and Bradypodidae.
 Linnaeus's two-toed sloth and Hoffmann's two-toed sloth (Choloepus hoffmanni) belong to the family Choloepodidae, which included extinct ground sloths.

 Morphology

 Choloepus didactylus are larger than three-toed sloths.
 They have longer hair, bigger eyes, and their back and front legs are more equal in length.
 Their ears, hind feet and head are generally larger than Bradypodidae.
 They do however have a shorter tail.
 Their shoulder height, the height from the shoulder blade to the tips of the claw is longer than three-toed sloths, indicating longer arms.

 The species has relatively few teeth; it has four to five sets including canines and lacks incisors.
-The teeth lack enamel, consisting only of two layers ever-growing dentin.
+Molars are indistinguishable from premolars.
+The teeth are rootless and lack enamel, consisting only of two layers ever-growing dentin.
 Supernumerary teeth have occasionally been observed, but this has been reported in almost all mammalian orders.